Customer service is the quality of support and interaction that a business provides to its consumers before, during, and after a transaction.

 Horrible customer service = ruined reputation

-Customer service should be a top priority for every business owner.
-Did you know that a single negative interaction and customer service practice can lower your sales and ruin your hard-earned reputation?
+Did you know that a single negative interaction can lower your sales and ruin your hard-earned reputation?

-In a study conducted by Dimensional Research and Zendesk, 95 per cent of respondents said they usually tell at least one other person about a bad customer experience with a company, while 54 per cent said they share it with at least five other people.
+In a study conducted by Dimensional Research and Zendesk, 95% of respondents said they usually tell at least one other person about a bad customer experience with a company, while 54% said they share it with at least five other people.

 This could lead to a domino effect, and the brand name and reputation you’ve built for years could crumble before you know it.
-The good news is BPO firms like Helpware could assist your business’ customer support services to ensure that your clients are satisfied in every interaction.
+The good news is BPO firms like Helpware can take charge of your customer support services to ensure that your clients are satisfied in every interaction.